Supersonic-Sites/MEZStudiobeaute/content/en/esthetics.md

           <span class="md:text-xl"><strong>Phyto Nutri-Lifting Complex + Fruit Acids + Vitamin A, C and E

-          </strong><br>This professional care combines the power of plant extracts to natural fruit acids to exfoliate, wreathe, nourish and protect the skin all at once.</span>
+          </strong><br>This professional treatment combines the power of salicylic acids Glycoloic, Mandelic, Enztmatic, JC peeling to exfoliate, smooth, nourish and protect the skin by working directly in the sebaceous gland, chemical peeling is the ideal treatment for oily, congested or hyperpigmented skin , mature skin, reduces seburm, sun damage etc.</span>

           </div>